cognusion/go-jar/docs/godoc.md

     // ErrForbiddenError is used to communicate resource access denial ErrForbiddenError = Error("you do not have access to this resource")

-    // ErrNoSession is called when an AWS feature is called, but there is no initialized AWS session ErrNoSession = Error("there is no initialized AWS session")

     // ErrUnknownError is returned when an error occurs for undefined-yet-anticipated reasons ErrUnknownError = Error("unknown error")